AnimeshN/nutriGPT-database-python/README.md

 ```
-The jsonline file then will be
+The JSONL file will be subsequently processed using the Pathway API
 ```python
 import pathway as pw